NOTE: This trip is authorized by the US Government under the category of Support for the Cuban People.

-Day 2: Jan 20 Walking the main plazas and back streets of the colonial quarter with our local Cuban photographer-guide, Chris will regale you about the city’s fascinating history while introducing you to Cubans along the way–a chance, perhaps, to poke and photograph inside humble homes, speakeasy nail salons, santería shrines, etc. We’ll finish the day with a late afternoon shoot of classic American cars around Parque Central, then walk along the Prado and through Centro Habana to the Malecón.
-We’ll photograph the sunset, with old cars rumbling by along this seafront boulevard offering a microcosm of Cuban life: the elderly walking their dogs; fishers casting their lines, or casting off in great inner tubes; musicians practicing their instruments; and, since this is Cuba, no end of lovers canoodling.
+Day 2: Feb 13 Walking the main plazas and back streets of the colonial quarter with our local Cuban photographer-guide, Chris will regale you about the city’s fascinating history while introducing you to Cubans along the way–a chance, perhaps, to poke and photograph inside humble homes, speakeasy nail salons, santería shrines, etc. We’ll finish the day with a late afternoon shoot of classic American cars around Parque Central, then walk along the Prado and through Centro Habana to the Malecón.
+We’ll photograph the sunset, with old cars rumbling by along this seafront boulevard offering a microcosm of Cuban life: the elderly walking their dogs; fishers casting their lines, or casting off in great inner-tubes; musicians practicing their instruments; and, since this is Cuba, no end of lovers canoodling.
 From here we’ll walk the short distance to dinner.
 Overnight in Havana.

-Day 5: Jan 23 We’ll get up for sunrise and visit tobacco farmers to photograph them in the early morning light.
+Day 5: Feb 16 We’ll get up for sunrise and visit tobacco farmers to photograph them in the early morning light.
 We’ll breakfast at one such farm before heading to another tobacco farm, whose owner is one of Cuba’s most colorful and photogenic personajes (personalities), The early afternoon is free before we visit more farmers and local residents, and photograph and interact with them in and around their homes and barns.
-We’ll have a roast suckling pig dinner at a family “restaurant”.
+We’ll have a roast suckling pig dinner at a family “restaurant.”
 Overnight in Viñales.

-Day 6: Jan 24 We’ll drive from Viñales to Trinidad, with a stop en route at the Las Terrazas ecological mountain community.
-Passing through Cienfuegos in the early afternoon, we’ll then drive along the Caribbean shoreline, arriving at the colonial town of Trinidad in time for the last light.
+Day 6: Feb 17 We’ll drive from Viñales to Trinidad, with a stop en route at the Las Terrazas ecological mountain community.
+Passing through Cienfuegos in early-afternoon, we’ll then drive along the Caribbean shoreline, arriving the colonial town of Trinidad in time for the last light.
 We’ll reward ourselves after a long-drive today with dinner in one of Trinidad’s most sensational private restaurants (paladares).
 Overnight in Trinidad.